General Information

 Do expect to find:

-- a refrigerator, and often a freezer
+- a refrigerator / freezer

 - a communal sauna, for which you can book a private time